Business Owners & Commercial Packages

-Whether you’re interested in a business owners policy (BOP) or a Commercial Package Policy (CPP), it is important to learn about the differences between the two so you know you’re getting the right one to meet your needs.
+Whether you’re interested in a business owner’s policy (BOP) or a Commercial Package Policy (CPP), it’s important to learn about the differences between the two so you know you’re getting the right one to meet your needs.
 The better you understand the two policies, the wiser choices you can make about which one serves your business best.

 What Does a Business Owners Policy Offer Businesses?

-Business owner’s insurance, sometimes called BOP insurance, offers a small amount of essential, albeit basic, insurance coverages that small businesses need in a bundled product.
+Business owner’s insurance, sometimes called BOP insurance, offers bundled insurance coverage that small businesses need.
 The benefit to businesses is that this presents a wide range of options to small business owners at affordable prices.
-It is not, however, what anyone would consider a full-service insurance plan for businesses of any size.

-The one thing that sets BOP apart from the CPP is what is covered.
-The business owner’s insurance policy offers minimal basic protection for the following:
+The business owner’s insurance policy offers basic protection for the following: